atlp-rwanda/code-ninjas-be/PR-Template.md

 ### What does this PR do?
  Set up the migrations and models structure
 ### Description of Task to be completed?
- Set up the migrations and models structure, have a dummy user table and model setup to test the whole configuration
+Configure BareFoot Nomad to use PostgreSQL as DB Engine and Sequelize ORM By Setting up the migrations and models structure & creating user table and model setup to test the whole configuration

 ### How should this be manually tested?
 Get started By Running commands bellow: